-With the ENGINE START/STOP button in the ON position, select 'Driver Assistance → Warning Timing' from the Settings menu to change the initial warning activation time for Forward Collision- Avoidance Assist.
+With the engine on, select 'Driver Assistance → Warning Timing' from the Settings menu to change the initial warning activation time for Forward Collision-Avoidance Assist.

 When the vehicle is first delivered, Warning Timing is set to 'Normal'.
 If you change the Warning Timing, the warning time of other Driver Assistance systems may change.